-Falling out with a mate can be upsetting, but doesn't have to be the end of your friendship.
+Falling out with a friend can be upsetting, but doesn't have to be the end of your friendship.

 It helps to talk to someone if you're feeling down.
 Don't feel bad about yourself, concentrate on things you enjoy, and don't bottle things up.